The Transfer Balance Cap (TBC)

 Account Based Pensions

-The transfer balance account is intended to operate in much the same fashion as a bank account - with transfers of assets into the retirement phase counting towards the cap; and transfers out counting as debits.
-Where an individual starts to have a transfer balance account and does not use the full amount of their cap, their remaining personal transfer balance cap will be subject to "proportional indexation."
+The transfer balance account operates in much the same fashion as a bank account - with transfers of assets into the retirement phase counting towards the cap; and transfers out counting as debits.
+Where an individual starts to have a transfer balance account and does not use the full amount of their cap, their remaining personal transfer balance cap is subject to "proportional indexation."
 Note that only the remaining cap space is subject to indexation.
-Probably the best way to understand this concept is by reference to an example provided in an Explanatory Memorandum (EM) provided by the government (Example 1.2):
+Probably the best way to understand this concept is by reference to an example provided in the original Explanatory Memorandum (EM) provided by the government (Example 1.2):

-Conversely, note that if the balance in your pension accounts grows internally over time through investment earnings and exceeds $1.6 million, you won’t be considered to have exceeded the cap.
+Conversely, note that if the balance in your pension accounts grows organically over time through investment earnings and exceeds your TBC, you won’t be considered to have exceeded the cap.
 Nor would any growth affect the cap space available - as this is determined at the time you commence the pension income stream.

 Different tax rules will apply if you receive certain defined benefit or income streams, principally because it is difficult or sometimes impossible to commute (convert to a lump sum) defined benefit pensions, the Government has sought to impose additional taxation on income streams that exceed a certain amount per annum, initially more than $100,000 per annum but this will increase with indexation.